mohammadfa91/Altium-PCB-Creator-With-Screws/README.md

 2. **Output**:
    - Creates board with desired size and corner radius
    - Adds 4 decorative mounting holes
+  ### Note:
+  For manufacturing the board you have to define keep-out board of your PCB.

+  Go to:
+     ```
+     Design → Baord Shape → Create Primitives From Board Shape
+     ```
+ then choose Keep-Out Layer

 3. **Visual Example**:
 ![Tutorial Animation](./PCBCreator.gif)